Incontinence Products for Men: What is Incontinence and What Causes it?

 - Prostrate Removal–Men who have had their prostrate glands removed might have a problem holding their urine.

 - Diseases such as Alzheimers dementia–With age comes dementia where the person is not really aware of their surrounding and loses control of both their bladder as well as sphincter/rectal muscles.

 - Physical disability–When you are physically handicapped and unable to move, you will find that you are not able to get to the toilet in good time to relieve yourself at the right place.

 My Grandfather’s Incontinence and How I started working with Elderly men

 My grandfather became incontinent at the age of 72.
 I was his sole caretaker and I saw how this took a toll on his self esteem.
 He dreaded social gatherings or leaving the house.
-Incontinence is the involuntary release of urine.
+Incontinence is the involuntary release of urine or poop.

 After his death, I took up a job at a home for the elderly.
 Most of the men here are incontinent and I read the embarrassment on their faces every time I change their sheets or wipe their messes from the floor.
 At first, they did not want to talk about it but after bonding they have opened up.

 They feel they have lost control of their bodies.
 They prefer solitude and have opted to be put in the home in fear of rejection.
 Most keep it secret from their families.
 ‘I always have a feeling I stink’, one confessed.